Follow these steps to apply for federal student aid:

 Please note: Students who plan to start the program in the May cohorts must complete both the current academic year FAFSA and the upcoming academic year FAFSA.

-Both the Entrance Counseling and Loan Agreement Master Promissory Note (MPN) must be completed in order for funds to be disbursed to your student account.
+Step 3:Complete both the Entrance Counseling and Loan Agreement Master Promissory Note (MPN) in order for funds to be disbursed to your student account.

 Note: There is a separate MPN for the Federal Direct Graduate PLUS loan.